VisionLaw: Inferring Interpretable Intrinsic Dynamics from Visual Observations via Bilevel Optimization: Experiments

 \subsubsection{Baselines}

-We evaluated our proposed method on both synthetic and real-world datasets by comparing it with three state-of-the-art intrinsic dynamics inference methods.
-PAC-NeRF~\cite{PAC-NeRF}, Spring-Gaus~\cite{Spring-Gaus}, and NeuMA~\cite{NeuMA}.
-PAC-NeRF is capable of inverting material parameters of MPM simulator from video input.
-Spring-Gaus models elastic objects using a spring-mass system with Gaussian kernels.
-It achieves intrinsic dynamics by learning material parameters such as spring stiffness.
-We compare it with our method in real-world data.
-NeuMA is the most relevant work to ours, as it learns neural constitutive models directly from visual observations.
+We compare our method with state-of-the-art intrinsic dynamics inference methods: PAC-NeRF~\cite{PAC-NeRF}, NCLaw~\cite{NCLaw}, NeuMA~\cite{NeuMA}, and Spring-Gaus~\cite{Spring-Gaus}.
+PAC-NeRF is capable of inverting material parameters from video input.
+NCLaw only fits neural constitutive laws to known dynamics, whereas NeuMA extends this by introducing visual information for adaptation.
+NeuMA is the most relevant work to ours, as it learns neural constitutive laws directly from visual observations.
+Spring-Gaus models elastic objects by integrating spring-mass system with Gaussian kernels.
+It achieves intrinsic dynamics inference through the estimation of spring stiffness.
+All baseline experimental settings follow the original setup.